The Mysterious Sisters

 "Ooh… as expected of Wakoku.
 Is there sake too?"

-"We don't have ginjo, but there's shochu.
-Since it doesn't use rice, it can't technically be called Japanese sake—more like Wakoku sake… ah, but I heard rice was discovered recently.
-That's actually why we came to the Raverio Empire—to investigate it.
-Apparently growing it isn't hard as long as you have the rice itself to start with."
+"We don't have ginjo, but there is shochu.
+Since it doesn't use rice, strictly speaking it's not Japanese sake but Wakoku sake… ah, but I recently heard that rice was discovered.
+That's actually one reason I came to the Raverio Empire, to investigate.
+Apparently the methods for making it have been passed down, so all that's needed is the rice itself."

 "Eh?
 Rice isn't in Wakoku?"